Anna Eskamani (politician): 2020 Florida House of Representatives campaign

-In 2020, Eskamani won her re-election bid with a greater vote margin than she did in 2018, receiving 59 percent of the vote.
+In 2020, Eskamani won her re-election bid with a greater vote margin than she did in 2018, receiving 59% of the vote.

 Much of her campaign consisted of virtual events and her constituent services, particularly for unemployed Floridians.
 On the campaign end, the team hosted numerous virtual phonebanks, and events, including one event with actor Mark Hamill.
 During the onset of the coronavirus pandemic, Eskamani suspended her campaign field activities from March until June, focusing on relaying public health information.
 Additionally, during the year of 2020 and 2021, Eskamani's legislative office fielded thousands of unemployment claims, earning her national recognition.
 The Tampa Bay Times, and other news outlets reported on how her office helped countless claimants navigate the unemployment website established by the Florida Department of Economic Opportunity.
 This propelled her campaign forward locally, earning her the endorsement of the Orlando Sentinel, and a nomination from the newspaper's board and readers for her work helping unemployed Floridians.

-2021 Florida Legislative Session
+2021 Florida legislative session

-Following her reelection to the Florida State House, Anna Eskamani filed legislation largely focused on the issues witnessed during her campaign.
-Eskamani filed an Unemployment Omnibus bill HB 207, that would have among other changes, expanded eligibility for benefits, provide greater oversight for the Department of Economic Opportunity that manages Florida's unemployment system, and most controversially, increase the minimum and maximum weekly benefit by more than $100.
-HB 207 failed to receive a hearing in the State House, however one aspect of the bill (increasing weekly benefit amounts by $100) passed the Florida Senate unanimously.
+Following her re-election, Eskamani filed legislation largely focused on the issues witnessed during her campaign such as HB 207, that would have among other changes, expanded eligibility for benefits, provide greater oversight for the Department of Economic Opportunity that manages Florida's unemployment system, and most controversially, increase the minimum and maximum weekly benefit by more than $100.
+The measure failed to receive a hearing in the State House, however one aspect of the bill (increasing weekly benefit amounts by $100) passed the Florida Senate unanimously.
 Eskamani matched the senate's proposed increase in an amendment to HB 1463 that would improve the state's CONNECT website, but that amendment ultimately failed along party lines.
-Additionally she refiled legislation that would establish renewable energy goals, and a bill that would prohibit public dollars from going to schools that discriminated against LGBT+ students or parents, neither bill received a hearing.
-Notably, she received her first bill hearing this session with HB 409 that would establish the cy pres doctrine for civil cases which would hopefully increase funding for civil legal aide organizations.
+Additionally, she refiled legislation that would establish renewable energy goals, and a bill that would prohibit public dollars from going to schools that discriminated against LGBT+ students or parents, neither bill received a hearing.
+Notably, she received her first bill hearing this session with HB 409 that would establish the cy pres doctrine for civil cases which would hopefully increase funding for civil legal aid organizations.
 The bill received bipartisan support in the Civil Justice and Property Rights Committee and Public Integrity and Election Committee.
 It ultimately died in the Judiciary Committee after it failed to get a hearing before the end of the 2021 session.

 Eskamani successfully passed appropriations projects in the house for local organization in her constituency.
-However, two appropriations that would benefit mental health counseling for survivors of the Pulse Nightclub Massacre, and money to help fund the Zebra Coalition that provides support for homeless LGBT+ youth, both of which Eskamani sponsored, had been vetoed by governor Ron DeSantis.
-The governor also vetoed appropriations for The Lifeboat Project which helps human trafficking victims and an appropriation for an ADA improvements for Winter Park Mead Botanical Gardens, a park inside her house district.
+However, two appropriations that would benefit mental health counseling for survivors of the Pulse nightclub massacre, and money to help fund the Zebra Coalition that provides support for homeless LGBT+ youth, both of which Eskamani sponsored, were vetoed by Governor Ron DeSantis along with appropriations for the Lifeboat Project which helps human trafficking victims and an appropriation for an ADA improvements for Winter Park Mead Botanical Gardens, a park inside her house district.